DMVis/DMVis/documentation/components/barcolumn.md

 - Type: `boolean`
 - Default: `true`

-Whether the header label has a background or not.
+Whether the header label has a background.

 # Example usage